 Marijuana use and abuse directly affect a person’s mental health, and leaving one’s use of marijuana unaddressed can develop into intense mental health disorders.
 Generalized anxiety disorder (GAD), bipolar disorder (BD), depression, and various other mood and personality disorders are all possible as a result of marijuana addiction and require dedicated, professional treatment to address.

 For some, marijuana may be used in an attempt to self-medicate mental health disorders, while for others, the chronic use of marijuana can deliver feelings of anxiety, depression, and other mental health disorders itself.
-The trained clinicians at Redpoint are prepared to help you understand how marijuana and your mental health inform each other and can help create a plan to tackle mental health disorders and marijuana use in tandem for a healthy, sober future.
+The trained clinicians at The Redpoint Center are prepared to help you understand how marijuana and your mental health inform each other and can help create a plan to tackle mental health disorders and marijuana use in tandem for a healthy, sober future.

-There are as many paths to sobriety as there are people, and Redpoint is dedicated to helping each client discover their own best practices for their recovery and sobriety.
+There are as many paths to sobriety as there are people, and The Redpoint Center is dedicated to helping each client discover their own best practices for their recovery and sobriety.
 Your time with us is spent exploring your unique needs and goals and supplementing proven programs with personalized therapeutic modalities.
 From cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) to motivational interviewing (MI), relapse prevention, and much more, we are committed to helping you understand and overcome addiction while helping address the unique ways addiction has affected your life.

 Marijuana is a pervasive and dangerous drug, and overcoming addiction takes the right support, atmosphere, and community.
-The expert team at Redpoint uses a client-focused holistic approach to treatment that provides each client with the resources they need to achieve and maintain sobriety.
+The expert team at The Redpoint Center uses a client-focused holistic approach to treatment that provides each client with the resources they need to achieve and maintain sobriety.
 To learn more about how we can create a treatment plan for you, call us today.

 program or would like to speak with an Admissions Coordinator, please call (303) 647-3768 or text us now.